 Peacock Premium – With Peacock Premium, Premier League fans in the United States can now access 175 matches per season, as well as a ton of shoulder programming from Premier League Productions and Sky Sports.
 At $4.99 per month, Peacock Premium also features access to current NBC shows, former classics, movies, and Peacock original content.

-CBS All Access – For the next four years, CBS All Access has the rights to stream every single Champions League and Europa League game in the U.S. Plus, CBS All Access also streams television shows and movies as well.
+Paramount+ – For the next four years, Paramount+ has the rights to stream every single Champions League and Europa League game in the U.S. Plus, Paramount+ also streams television shows and movies as well.

 Favorite Leagues At The Best Price